Need2Revolt/FVWMoo/README.md

 There's a minimal task bar in the top portion of the screen, managed by tint2, it will display running windows and time and date

 ### Installed software
-Terminal emulators: konsole, urxvt
+Terminal emulators: Konsole, urxvt
 Text editor: Kate
-Browser: chromium
+Browser: Chromium
 Office automation: LibreOffice
 Development: gcc
 Anything else: install what you need.
 It's a Debian image under the hood...
+Most items in the menu won't work as I wanted to ship a minimal version and avoid cluttering everyone with my own choices...

 # 4 Customisation
+If you want to create your own user you'll need to copy .fvwm .concyrc and .X session to it's home folder; be sure to check execution permissions for the .fvwm/scripts/ folder's content.
+You'll also need to edit the startup script and replace the username there.

+If you want to customise FVWM I suggest you look here: TODO General applications are defined as variables in .fvwm/config file, everything else is split logically in files under .fvwm/conf they might look like a lot, but you'll get used to them.

+# 5 Thank you
+If you've read this far, thank you.
+I hope you'll enjoy this little critter and will customize it even further to suit your needs.
+The beauty of FVWM is just that and it gave me so much freedom and fun back in the day, that's why I decided to revive it.
+For archeological purposes here's the original post: [Cyb'](www.opendesktop.org/p/1018274)